 The candidate must show evidence of leadership in this work - either through sole authorship or lead authorship for most of the articles (unless the output greatly exceeds expectations).
-The Sanford School is an interdisciplinary program and recognizes and values the importance of collaborative research.
+The T. Denny Sanford School of Social and Family Dynamics is an interdisciplinary program and recognizes and values the importance of collaborative research.
 As such, we strongly encourage collaborative work - and in fact, highlight this kind of work as a reflection of a candidate's ability to work in teams that address important and critical questions.